Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 - Limited customization options

-- Website builder is not strong as Wix or Weebly.
+- The website builder is not strong as Wix or Weebly.

-- Paid plans are expensive compared to competition.
+- Paid plans are expensive compared to the competition.

 - Simple, clean, and modern interface